mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ### Deleting whiteboard data [DELETE]

-This API lets the whiteboard data to be deleted.
-It requirers the user crerdential in the session cookie.
+(Credential in session required) This API lets the whiteboard data to be deleted.

 + Request Body (application/json)